Arrow Downward Arrow Downward Close Close Done Done Cart Cart clock clock

 Jews Vikings Celts Germanic Tribes Basques show all ancient tribes

-» Field report from U. Hurst
+» Field report from V. Schreiber

-» Field report from J. Hämmerle
+» Field report from B. Sonnleitner

-» Field report from E. Janz
+» Field report from F. Raney

 This is how the DNA origin analysis works